Marion B. Sewer Distinguished Scholarship for Undergraduates

-- The student successfully has overcome significant educational, social, cultural or economic disadvantage or adversity in a way that would enable them to contribute to the student’s campus community.
+- The student successfully overcame a significant educational, social, cultural or economic disadvantage or adversity in a way that would enable them to contribute to the student’s campus community.

 - The student has unique circumstances, experiences, skills or talents that would benefit others and would enhance the diversity of their program or campus.

-- The student has shown a deep commitment to working with others through activities such as mentoring or tutoring to promote access to higher education for underserved groups.
+- The student has shown a deep commitment to working with others through activities such as mentoring, tutoring or volunteer efforts to promote access to higher education for underserved groups.